ImageMagick v6 Examples --

 Note how the koala image itself was left unchanged.
 Only its offset on the virtual canvas was modified.
 However you should note that IM did still did the calculations and processing needed for each and every pixel in the final image.

 In other words the result of a pure translation is that the image offset changed, and that you can do more easily and directly using a "-repage" operation with a '!' flag.
-Of course if your affine matrix does more than just translate the image than you are better off doing the translation as part of the "-affine" matrix transformation.
+Of course if your affine matrix does more than just translate the image, or translates the image a fraction of a pixel, then you are better off doing the translation as part of the "-affine" matrix transformation.

 Translation components is an important part of a general "-affine" transformation, as it will allow you to rotate an image about any point on the image, or even outside the image being transformed.